GMTO/gmt_docs/src/software_development/io_fwk.rst

   :scale: 50 %

 **Sending RX-SDOs**
-The SDOs cannot be sent from the Ethercat adapter by default.
+The SDOs cannot be sent from the EtherCAT adapter by default.
 To do so the user must set the boolean input sdo_write_enable to true.
-By the way, a SDO is sent the Ethercat ring as often the SDO value changes in the adapter (if the flag sdo_write_enable is on).
+A SDO is sent the EtherCAT ring as often the SDO value changes in the adapter (if the flag sdo_write_enable is on).

 **Receiving TX-SDOs**
 Sending SDOs can be done anytime.
 But receiving SDOs is possible when the user sends a request to the modules/slaves asking them for sending their SDO values to the master.
 To do that the user needs to set the flag sdo_read_update_req to true.
-When the Ethercat receives all the SDOs from all the modules/slaves, the values are automatically updated and the flag sdo_read_update_done set to true.
+When the EtherCAT receives all the SDOs from all the modules/slaves, the values are automatically updated and the flag sdo_read_update_done set to true.
 Then, the user (or the controller) has to set the flag sdo_read_update_req back to false.
 To recap the process to update the SDOs from the slaves/modules to the adapter :
   1)	sdo_read_update_req <- true
   2)	Waiting…